figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural.md

 ## Row

 This Widget is used to arrange its children widgets horizontally in a single row.
 It is part of the layout widgets and is commonly used when you want to create a horizontal arrangement of widgets, such as buttons, text or other elements.

+## Stack

+In Flutter, the **Stack** widget is used to overlay widgets on top of each other.
+It allows the developer to position child widgets relative to the top-left corner of the stack, and each child can be positioned independently.
+The child that is last in the list of children is drawn on the top of the earlier children.

+To specify the exact position of a child relative to the top-left corner of the stack, the [Positioned](#positioned) widget can be used.
+The size of the stack will be determined by the larges child in both width and height.
+To limit the size of the stack, constraints or sizing the children should be set accordingly.

+## Positioned

+In Flutter, the Positioned widget is used to position a child widget within a [Stack](#stack).
+The Stack widget allows widgets to overlay on top of each other, and Positioned helps you precisely position a child widget relative to the top-left corner of the Stack.

+The Positioned widget takes the following parameters:

+- top: the distance from the top edge of the 'Stack' to the top edge of the child widget
+- right: the distance from the right edge of the 'Stack' to the right edge of the child widget
+- bottom: the distance from the bottom edge of the 'Stack' to the bottom edge of the child widget
+- left: the distance from the left edge of the 'Stack' to the left edge of the child widget
+- width: the width of the child widget
+- height: the height of the child widget

 ## Card